aggregat4/dendriform/README.md

 A web based outliner with offline capabilities.

-This application is heavily inspired by [Workflowy](http://workflowy.com), one of the most elegant outliners ever developed.
+This application is heavily inspired by [Workflowy](http://workflowy.com), one of the most elegant outliners out there.

 It is currently mostly a playground and personal project for learning client side technologies better, but may actually become usable enough to work with.
-No promises.

 ## Useful links